 - Retired from professional sports after two years to pursue a career in coaching

-- Associate Head Coach (women) at Johns Hopkins University (present); won the 2015 and 2016 Conference Championship advancing to the NCAA Tournament both years (hosting the first two rounds in 2016 reaching the Sweet Sixteen National Championship, Top 10 team in the country both years
+- Associate Head Women's Soccer Coach at Johns Hopkins University; won the 2015 and 2016 Conference Championship advancing to the NCAA Tournament both years (hosting the first two rounds in 2016 reaching the Sweet Sixteen National Championship, Top 10 team in the country both years

 - UEFA A-license holder obtained in Germany

 - First in class obtaining the UEFA B-license in Germany

 - Helped the German Soccer Federation develop the curriculum for Player Development (presently applied across the country)

 - Assistant Women's Soccer Coach at FFC Frankfurt (top 3 club in Europe at that time); assisted the club winning the Bundesliga, German Cup and the Champions League (squad consisted of six German World Cup Champions, two Japanese World Cup Champions, two Swedish National Team players and one US National Team player)